 - 1/2 teaspoon baking powder

 - 1 cup walnuts, coarsely chopped

 - Preheat oven to 350 degrees.
 Butter two 9x5x3 inch loaf pans.
 Beat sugar, oil and applesauce in a large bowl to blend.
-Mix in eggs and pumpkin.
-Sift flour, nutmeg, cinnamon, cardamom, baking soda, salt and baking powder into another large bowl.
+Mix in eggs and pumpkin, and finally the vanilla.
+Sift flour, nutmeg, cinnamon, cardamom, baking soda, salt and baking powder in another large bowl.
 Stir into pumpkin mixture gradually, in 2 additions.
 Mix in walnuts, if desired.